Entanglement-ergodic quantum systems equilibrate exponentially well

 \emph{Entanglement-ergodicity.} In essence, in the following we will show that an extensive amount of entanglement entropy in energy eigenstates for R\'enyi-entropies with $\alpha>1$ is a sufficient criterion for exponentially good equilibration.
-Importantly, however, we will significantly weaken the assumption from volume laws -- where the subsystem under consideration is usually assumed be a contiguous region -- by allowing the subsystem to be almost completely arbitrary.
+Importantly, however, we will significantly weaken the assumption from volume laws -- where the subsystem under consideration is assumed be a contiguous region -- by allowing the subsystem to be almost completely arbitrary.
 The only property that we demand from the subsystem is that it includes a finite fraction of the total system.
 In particular, it need not be connected and further may be chosen differently for every energy eigenstate.
 For example, it may have a fractal-like shape (up to the lattice spacing), or consist of a sub-lattice of spins that are far away from each other when compared to some natural length scale of the system.
-In particular, this means that even states that have a finite correlation length, such as \emph{matrix product states (MPS)}, can be expected to generically fulfill this criterion -- unless they are product states themselves.
+In the following, we call this (much weaker) form of a volume law a \emph{weak volume law}.
+In particular, even states that have a finite correlation length, such as \emph{matrix product states (MPS)}, can be expected to generically follow a weak volume law -- unless they are product states themselves.

 We will now give a formal definition of what we demand from an entanglement-ergodic system.
 Notably, this definition is perfectly compatible with the mindset of the ETH that argues basically that eigenstates of local Hamiltonians in the bulk of the spectrum should be locally indistinguishable from Gibbs states due to their entanglement.